The Best Persian Restaurants In LA14 excellent Persian spots for kabobs, ghormeh sabzi, and more.

-If you only have time for one meal in Little Persia, make it Shamshiri.
-Open since 1981, this Westwood landmark is one of the oldest restaurants in Little Persia and a place you can walk into any night of the week to find first dates, family meals, and friend get-togethers all happening at the same time.
-We’d rank their tahchin, a baked basmati rice cake layered with yogurt, saffron, and barberries, as an essential dish of the neighborhood, and their curry stew isn’t far behind.
-It’s earthy, spicy, and something that’s not as common on neighboring menus.
+If you only have time for one meal in Westwood's Persian Sqaure, head to Shamshiri.
+Open since 1981, this Tehrangeles landmark is one of the oldest Persian restaurants in the area and a place you can walk into any night of the week to find first dates, family meals, and friend get-togethers all happening at once.
+Their tahchin—a baked basmati rice cake layered with yogurt, saffron, and barberries— is an essential dish of the neighborhood, and their earthy, spicy curry stew isn’t far behind.
 You can get the curry as its own entree, but we prefer to order it as part of the tahdig appetizer, which comes with crusty rice and another stew of your choice.

-If you’re headed to this classic daytime-only shop on Westwood Blvd., chances are the beef tongue sandwich is on your agenda.
-And rightfully so, this iconic sandwich is a meaty, tangy masterpiece and one of the most well-known dishes in the neighborhood.
+If you’re headed to this classic daytime shop on Westwood Blvd., chances are their famed beef tongue sandwich is on your agenda.
+And for good reason: meaty, tender, and deeply savory, it's a masterpiece that's one of the best lunches in the neighborhood and one of our favorite sandwiches in the city.
 That said, it shouldn’t be the only thing you order.
-We absolutely love their kuku sabzi, an aromatic, herb-based frittata, that you can get either as a sandwich or as an entree.
-Get both and fight about which one is better with your friends.
-The excellent beef koobideh is juicy without being over-saturated and comes with thin, chewy sangak bread that soaks up the marinade and becomes an ideal after-meal… meal.
-Their patio has also reopened for outdoor dining, and once again, feels like the social heart of the neighborhood every afternoon.
+The kuku sabzi, an aromatic, herb-based frittata, is fantastic either as a sandwich or as an entree, and the juicy beef koobideh comes with thin, chewy sangak that soaks up the marinade and becomes a little after-meal… meal.
+And we highly suggest eating on their pleasant patio— it feels like the social heart of the neighborhood every afternoon.

-Koobideh is a minced meat kabob dish that can be found on almost every single menu on this guide, but you’ll find our favorite at Taste of Tehran.
-This tiny, order-at-the-counter shop marinates all their kabobs to complete perfection.
-They’re juicy and tender, while still maintaining a light crunch, courtesy of the grated onion inside.
-While the meats are a priority here (their citrusy cornish hen kabob is another standout), we also recommend getting involved with the dips.
-The mast-o-mousir, which is strained yogurt mixed with chopped shallots, is tangy, sour, and thick.
-We usually order one for the meal itself and then another for the road to spread on everything else we eat throughout the week.
+You'll find the minced meat kabob known as koobideh on the menu at almost every single spot on this guide, but the best ones are served at Taste of Tehran.
+This tiny, order-at-the-counter Westood shop seasons their kabobs to perfection, making sure they're plump and tender while maintaining that slight snappy texture.
+While the meats are a priority here (the citrusy cornish hen kabob is another standout), we also recommend getting involved with their dips.
+The tangy, thick mast-o-musir—strained yogurt mixed with chopped shallots—improves anything it touches.
+In fact, we usually get two orders: one for the meal itself and another to spread on everything we eat the rest of the week.

-Persian-style pizza is one of the most popular street foods in Tehran, and in West LA, our favorite version can be found at Café Glacé.
-The crust is thin and crunchy, there’s no tomato sauce, and there’s a lot of cheese on top.
-Like, Garfield’s lasagna preferred level of cheesiness.
-The spinach and goat cheese pizza is a standout, simply because of how pleasantly soft and mild the actual goat cheese is, but our favorite pie on the menu is the “Mix.”
-Topped with beef mortadella, beef hot dogs, green peppers, tomatoes, mushrooms and mozzarella, this is a salty, savory masterpiece and should be on any LA pizza aficionados shortlist.
-You’ll also probably notice the packets of ketchup and ranch sauce in your takeout box - those are for the pizza too.
-Let the Neapolitan and New York-style pizza purists shout all they want, the combination of the sugar from the ketchup and creamy sourness of the ranch works, and takes the pizza to a completely new level of excellence.
+Persian-style pizza is one of the most popular street foods in Tehran, but if you want to try it in LA, head to Café Glacé.
+This casual snack shop specializes in personal-sized pies that are thin and crunchy, with almost no sauce and a whole lot of cheese on top.
+Like, Garfield’s lasagna level of cheesiness.
+If it's your first time, go with the Mix.
+Topped with beef mortadella, hot dogs, green peppers, tomatoes, and mushrooms, it's a salty-savory masterpiece that should be on any pizza aficionado's shortlist.
+You’ll also notice packets of ketchup and ranch sauce in your takeout box—squiggle them over the top.
+The pizza purists can shout all they want, but the combination of sweet ketchup and creamy tart ranch is shockingly brilliant and takes this pizza to a new level of excellence.

-Located inside Super Sun Market, Laziz is a tiny food counter serving solid versions of beef koobideh, ghormeh sabzi, and a cucumber and herb-filled yogurt dip called mast-o-khiar dip.
-That said, if you see us here (please say hi), we will absolutely be ordering the aush reshteh first.
-Filled with lentils, chickpeas, fried onions, and chopped fresh herbs like mint, parsley, and dill, it’s our favorite take on this noodle soup in the neighborhood.
-We also love their dolmeh kalam, cabbage leaves stuffed with rice, vegetables, and ground beef, all in a rich tomato sauce.
+Located inside Super Sun Market in Westwood, Laziz is a tiny food counter serving solid versions of beef koobideh, ghormeh sabzi, and the cucumber and herb-filled yogurt dip called mast-o-khiar If you see us here though, we will absolutely be ordering the aush reshteh first.
+Filled with lentils, chickpeas, fried onions, and chopped fresh herbs like mint, parsley, and dill, it’s the best take on this comforting noodle soup we've found anywhere in the neighborhood.
+We also love their dolmeh kalam, cabbage leaves stuffed with rice, vegetables, and ground beef, stewed in a rich tomato sauce.
 It’s sweet, sour, and ideal for a quick lunch.

-Not be confused with Flame International around the corner on Santa Monica Blvd., this more upscale spot is a great place for date night or dinner with the parents.
-And we say upscale, we don’t mean the price point, which is comparable to other nearby spots.
-We mean it mostly with the dining room which comes complete with light-up art tableaus on the wall, white linen table cloths, and a giant clay oven in the corner.
-As for the food, we recommend the chicken soltani, which gets you both a koobideh kabob and barg (thick strips of boneless chicken) for about $25.
-That might seem pricey, but it easily feeds two people.
-It comes with a heaping mountain of basmati rice, but we usually switch it out for lubia polo instead.
-This green bean, potato, carrot, and tomato sauce filled-rice dish adds just the right amount of tangy sweetness to the meat on top.
-Side note - being able to switch out basmati rice for a specialty rice dish instead is commonplace at restaurants throughout West LA.
+Not be confused with Flame International & Hookah Garden around the corner on Santa Monica Blvd., this more upscale spot in Westwood is a great place for date night or dinner with the parents.
+And when we say upscale, we don’t mean the price point, which is comparable to other nearby spots, but the classy décor: The dining room is decorated with light-up art tableaus, white linen tablecloths, and a giant clay oven in the corner.
+As for the food, get the chicken soltani, which comes with both a koobideh kabob and barg (thick strips of boneless chicken) and can easily feed two people.
+It comes with a heaping mountain of basmati rice by default, but we upgrade to their great lubia polo instead—the fluffy rice mixed with green bean, potato, carrot, and tomato sauce adds just the right amount of tangy sweetness to the meat on top.

-Toranj is located in the heart of Westwood Village making it an ideal lunch spot if you can’t get too far from UCLA’s campus.
-They do a brisk takeout service, but if you’re interested in dining in, there’s also a large sidewalk patio.
-As far as the food goes, the priority here absolutely needs to be the Juicy Chicken.
-It’s slightly sweet, somewhat buttery, and so unbelievably tender you’ll forget you’re actually eating chicken.
-If you want some heat on it, order the spicy version, which has been marinated overnight in their special housemade spicy sauce.
-We also like their ghormeh sabzi, which is a bit more sour than other versions in the neighborhood, and goes nicely with the tahdig you should order as an appetizer.
+Toranj is located in the heart of Westwood Village, making it an ideal lunch spot if you can’t get too far from UCLA’s campus.
+They do a brisk takeout service, but if you’re interested in dining in, there’s also a large sidewalk patio that offers great people-watching.
+As far as the food goes, your priority here should be their signature Juicy Chicken kabob.
+It’s slightly sweet, somewhat buttery, and so unbelievably tender you’ll forget you’re eating chicken (they also have a spicy version if you prefer some heat).
+We also like their ghormeh sabzi, which has a pleasant sour edge and goes nicely with the tahdig you should order as an appetizer.